KarolinHem/TESTING/signserver-ce-docker-hub.md

 >
 >*We take the security of SignServer and the trust of our users seriously.
 If you believe you have identified a security vulnerability in SignServer, please report it responsibly by contacting us at security@primekey.com.*
 >
 >*SignServer Community Edition is not intended for production use.
-For production signing services, use the Keyfactor SignServer Enterprise or Keyfactor Signum.*
+For production signing deployments, use the Keyfactor SignServer Enterprise or Keyfactor Signum.*

+## Welcome to SignServer Community

 SignServer is a signing solution for digitally signing code, documents, and artifacts while keeping signing keys secure and signing workflows auditable.
 It is platform-independent and supports centralized, policy-driven signing operations.